-When it comes to more significant works, however, there is much conflicting information around what is the best course of action to take with an old home, especially if it is listed or located in a Conservation Area.
+When it comes to making significant changes to an old home, there is much conflicting information around what is the best course of action to take, especially if the property is listed or located in a Conservation Area.
 The biggest issue is when inappropriate, non-reversible changes are made, or when breathable materials are not specified.

 1. Get a smart meter